babarrett/mitosis-docs/mitosis-buildinstructions.md

 (Optional) There is room next to the header for an LED and a resistor.
 This was designed into the PCB for initial development and is not being used in the "production" software.
-The pad closest to pin-4 is the anode pin of the LED, the pad closest to pin-3 is the cathode pin.
+The pad closest to pin-4 of the programming header is the anode pin of the LED, the pad closest to pin-3 is the cathode pin.
 A resistor goes between the two remaining pads.
 A value of about 3.3k should work fine.

 #### Test your work so far.